• Skip to main content

 </table>

-you can see, the code element of razor engine is the ‘@’ character. as long as you write this one, you can use other view elements with as usual visual studio intelligence. you can also use the .net variables, for/foreach loops, if conditions etc basic features as well.
-So, adapting this new template engine, not hard at all, rather easy to use than general asp.net approach.
+You can see that the code element of the razor engine is the ‘@’ character.
+As long as you write this one, you can use other view elements with the usual visual studio intelligence.
+You can also use the .net variables for/for each loop, if conditions, etc., and primary features.
+So, adapting this new template engine is not hard at all but rather easier to use than the general asp.net approach.

 References:

-To move furthur on, and know more details on asp.net MVC , you will may like to refer to the following resources as well:
+To move further on and know more details on asp.net MVC, you will may like to refer to the following resources as well:

-• Official Asp.net MVC site, has a bunch of tutorials to start of, including video tutorials.
+- Official Asp.net MVC site has a bunch of tutorials to start off, including video tutorials.

 Happy coding 🙂